-Stores, hospitals, entertainment venues, and other places where the public are together in large numbers, use secret codes to pass information between store employees.
-These are meant to be a secret as they don’t want to alarm the non-staff members or alert someone (like a thief) to the fact that they have been noticed.
-Many stores have their own codes—for example WalMart, but there are a number that are nearly universal in application.
-This is a list of ten secret codes that may prove useful to you in future, or at least dispel any curiosity you may have if you hear them.
+Stores, hospitals, entertainment venues, and other places where the public are together in large numbers use secret codes to pass information between store employees.
+These are meant to be a secret as they don’t want to alarm the non-staff members or alert someone (like a thief) that they have been noticed.
+Many stores have their own codes—for example, Walmart—but many are nearly universal in application.
+This is a list of ten secret codes that may prove useful to you in the future, or at least dispel any curiosity you may have if you hear them.

 In computer support, a variety of codes can be used when referring to a customer.
-One of these codes has become fairly well known on the internet: PEBKAC (Problem Exists Between Keyboard And Chair) but there are a variety of others that are lesser known.
-One of these is used when reporting a fault which has been fixed: “The fault was a PICNIC” (problem in chair – not in computer), or “ID 10 T Error” – ID 10 T is, of course, IDIOT.
-Let us hope that you never see this noted down on your file when a serviceman is fixing your computer.
+One of these codes has become fairly well known on the internet: PEBKAC (Problem Exists Between Keyboard And Chair), but various others are lesser-known.
+One of these is used when reporting a fault that has been fixed: “The fault was a PICNIC” (problem in chair – not in computer), or “ID 10 T Error” – ID 10 T is, of course, IDIOT.
+Let us hope that you never see this noted down on your file when a serviceman fixes your computer.

-Time Check (usually taking a similar form to: “Time check: the time is 12:00”) can be a code in stores for a bomb alert.
-It alerts the staff to follow the bomb procedure, which can be to either try to locate any suspicious packages, or to prepare to get the hell out.
+Time Check (usually taking a similar form to “Time check: the time is 12:00”) can be a code in stores for a bomb alert.
+It alerts the staff to follow the bomb procedure, which can either try to locate any suspicious packages or prepare to get the hell out.
 If you hear a time check in a store, it is probably a good idea to start moving toward the exit.
-Surprisingly—and shockingly, the majority of stores that use this code actually expect their staff to search for the bomb—certainly an aspect of the job that the majority of teenaged checkout operators weren’t expecting when they signed up I am sure.
+Surprisingly—and shockingly, most stores that use this code actually expect their staff to search for the bomb—certainly an aspect of the job that most teenage checkout operators weren’t expecting when they signed up, I am sure.

+Hospitals page doctors all the time, and most people do not pay too much attention.
+But these can be codes for certain situations.
 “Doctor Brown” is a code word often used in hospitals to alert security staff to a threat to personnel.
-If a nurse or doctor is in danger from a violent patient or non-staff member, they can page Doctor Brown to their location and the security staff will rush to their aid.
-In some hospitals, code silver is used to refer to a person with a weapon, and code gray can mean a violent person without a weapon.
+If a nurse or doctor is in danger from a violent patient or non-staff member, they can page Doctor Brown to their location, and the security staff will rush to their aid.
+A page for Doctor White is for a pediatric medical emergency in some states, while in others it could mean an external threat to the hospital.
+Some hospitals will also use the word “code” in their alerts/ A code silver refers to a person with a weapon, and code gray can mean a violent person without a weapon.
 Hospitals have a huge array of various codes to describe all manner of situations.
-They often differ from hospital to hospital and they are usually not internationally recognized.
-[Image courtesy of The Adventures of Dr. McNinja]
+They often differ from hospital to hospital, and they are usually not internationally recognized.

 On a ship, a code oscar means someone has gone overboard.
-If the ship has to maneuver erratically to handle the situation, it must also send out blasts on the signal so that other ships nearby are aware of the fact that it is about to change its course.
-It should be noted that ships don’t have an internationally standardized set of PA signals and they can differ from place to place, but this is a fairly commonly used one.
-Oh – and a code delta can mean that there is a biological hazard—though who knows what that might be on a passenger ship.
-And finally, Code Alpha often means “medical emergency”.
+If the ship has to maneuver erratically to handle the situation, it must also send out blasts on the signal so that other ships nearby are aware that it is about to change its course.
+It should be noted that ships don’t have an internationally standardized set of PA signals, and they can differ from place to place, but this is a fairly commonly used one.
+Oh, and a code delta can mean a biological hazard—though who knows what that might be on a passenger ship.
+And finally, Code Alpha often means “medical emergency.”

 Code Bravo is the code phrase for a general security alert at airports.
-Unlike most of the codes on this list, the code is meant to cause alarm—but not through knowing what it means: when this alert is raised, all of the security agents will begin to yell “Code Bravo” in order to frighten the passengers – this is supposed to make it easier for the agents to locate the source of the problem without interference from the general public.
-For those of you who travel on ships from time to time, you may like to know that Code Bravo means “fire” and it is the most serious alert on a ship—if it burns, you either get off or burn with it.
-Ships also often use sound signals, such as 7 short and 1 long, meaning “man the lifeboats”.
+Unlike most of the codes on this list, the code is meant to cause alarm—but not through knowing what it means: when this alert is raised, all of the security agents will begin to yell “Code Bravo” to frighten the passengers.
+This is supposed to make it easier for the agents to locate the source of the problem without interference from the general public.
+For those of you who travel on ships from time to time, you may like to know that Code Bravo means “fire,” and it is the most serious alert on a ship—if it burns, you either get off or burn with it.
+Ships also often use sound signals, such as 7 short and 1 long, meaning “man the lifeboats.”